HelenaCGarry/HelenaCanever.github.io/_posts/2022-05-15-Classifying-celestial-objects-with-ML.md

 - mjd = MJD of observation
 - fiberid = fiber ID

-Some features are remove as they consist of unique identifiers or are irrelevant to the identification of celestial objects:
+Some features are removed as they consist of unique identifiers or are irrelevant to the identification of astronomical objects:
 `objid`, `specobjid`,`fiberid`,`mjd`,`plate`, `rerun`, `run`

 The following color channels are also removed, as they are highly correlated with each other and another channel: